 Minor in Economics.
-The economics minor completes ECON-201 and ECON-202 (or ECON-105 and another four-semester-hour economics course) and 12 additional semester hours in economics including either ECON-311 or ECON-313 (ECON-315 can substitute for ECON-313), or both, selected in consultation with the minor adviser.
-Except for ECON-201 and ECON-202 (or ECON-105), economics courses applied to other majors, minors or emphases may not be applied to the minor in economics.
+The economics minor completes ECON-201 and ECON-202 (or ECON-105 and another foursemester-hour economics course) and 12 additional semester hours in economics including either ECON-311 or ECON-313 (ECON-315 can substitute for ECON-313), or both, selected in consultation with the minor adviser.
 Students must complete courses applied to the minor with grades of C- or better.